 The judge who handles your case will lift your bench warrant once you appear for a hearing.
 However, the judge may also impose a penalty for failing to appear in court.
 For example, if the bench warrant judge decides to hold you in contempt for failing to appear for your drug possession case, you can be punished with a jail sentence of up to six months and receive a criminal fine.
 If the judge determines that you are a flight risk and you will not appear for your case, they may revoke or increase your bail.

 The bench warrant judge also has the power to forfeit your bail.
 In Pennsylvania, the defendant must pay 10% of their bail to be released.
 If you violated your bail conditions by failing to appear in court, you might have to pay the remainder of the bail amount.
 For example, if your bail was set at $100,000, and you paid $10,000, you may have to pay the additional $90,000 if your bail was forfeited.

 The consequences for failing to appear in court may be severe.
 This is why it is important to make all required court appearances.

-If you or a family member were arrested on a bench warrant in a criminal case, you should contact an experienced felony defense attorney today.
-At the Law Offices of Lloyd Long, we are dedicated to providing you with unique legal representation that is tailored to your case.
-Having a bench warrant issued for your arrest can be a worrying ordeal, but criminal attorney Lloyd Long is here to represent you.
-To schedule a free legal consultation to discuss your case, call the Law Offices of Lloyd Long at (215) 666-0381, or contact us online.
+If you were arrested on a bench warrant in a criminal case, you should contact an experienced Montgomery County criminal defense attorney today.
+Having a bench warrant issued for your arrest can be a worrying ordeal, but attorney Lloyd Long is here to represent you.
+For a free case review, call the Law Offices of Lloyd Long at (215) 302-0171.